Stelaug2/Stelaug2.github.io/README.md

 # Stelaug2.github.io
-This is a joke.
-Just like my life.
+This is for school.
+Check out my other account Stelaug and Stelaug.github.io.
 Enjoy :)